-On 6th June 2015, an intrepid team of twenty from the Colorado Group and colleagues, undertook a challenge to climb Bruach Na Frithe in aid of the Action on Depression charity.
+On 6th June 2015, an intrepid team of twenty from Colorado and colleagues, undertook a challenge to climb Bruach Na Frithe in aid of the Action on Depression charity.

 Bruach Na Frithe a 3,143ft Munro on the Isle of Skye, a significant test for the majority with no hill climbing experience.
 Added to the already challenging prospect was the weather which was described on the Mountain Climbing weather report as “appalling” for the day of the climb.